lexavtanke/CarND-Advanced-Lane-Lines/README.md

 In section **video processing** I pass all frames of project_video file throw my pipeline to get the final video of the project.
 Here is a [link to my video result](./project_output.mp4)

+---

+### Discussion

+The main challenges for me in this project were in trying processing challenge videos, first of all I take images from challenge video, after this I tried to find suitable tresholds for different color spaces but I can not find them, the images were very gray or very white.
+The one thing I had found is that gradients on such images work better than on images in good lighting condtion.
+But I did not include gradient as an independent channel in my finat threshold because of that in project video pefomance significantly decrease and lines were found there them should not be.

+I think that using a some different pipelines for various lighting condition which can be switched will impruve the results.